Saivarun99/React-_Signup_and_login_form/README.md

-This is a Simple Signup and Login page using React.Js
+This is a Simple Signup and Login form using React.Js

 ## Available Scripts